 If your child needs to take medication during the school day a parent or designated adult must bring the medication to school with a completed Medication Permission Form signed by a doctor and a parent.
 Medication must be in a properly labeled container.
-Medication Permission Forms are available on the MTSD website (mtwp.net) under Health Documents or from the Health Room.
+Medication Permission Forms are available on www.mtwp.net $\rightarrow$ Health Documents or from the Health Room.